owlet42/kubeflow-docs/examples/helmet_object_detection/pipelines/README.md

 Following our notebook, you should be able to see a file called `helmet_detection_pipeline.yaml`.
 So here we provide you with a brief guide on how to execute a pipeline.

-### Upload the pipeline to Kubeflow UI
+### Upload the pipeline to Freestone Kubeflow UI

 Once you have the compiled YAML file, download it.
-In Kubeflow UI , go to pipelines dashaborad by clicking the “Pipelines” on the left-side toolbar.
+In Freestone Kubeflow UI , go to pipelines dashaborad by clicking the “Pipelines” on the left-side toolbar.
 And then click the “Upload Pipeline” button.

 ![Image text](https://github.com/harperjuanl/kubeflow-examples/blob/main/helmet_detection/pipelines/imgs/helmet-pipeline-01.png)
 ![Image text](https://github.com/harperjuanl/kubeflow-examples/blob/main/helmet_detection/pipelines/imgs/helmet-pipeline-02.png)